CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 The current version is 2020.3.1

-(2) If you want to try IntelliJ - it works for me - make sure that your IntelliJ has the Android Support plugin installed;
+(2) If you want to try IntelliJ, make sure that your IntelliJ has the Android Support plugin installed;
 it should have been installed on the original download, but check anyway.
 Choose Preferences (or File-> Settings) -> Plugins, and click on the Installed tab.
 You should see Android Support already installed; if not, IntelliJ will prompt you to install it.